Skip to main content

 for (int coin : coins) {

-int subResult = coinChangeTopDown(coins, amount - coin, memo);
+int subResult = coinChangeTopDown(coins, amount - coin);

 if (subResult != Integer.MAX_VALUE) {